writingteacher/rob-whyte/index.md

 He honed his writing chops as a Lonely Planet contributor, learned to design effective instructions as a university professor, and dove headfirst into the unknown waters of digital content and e-book publishing.

-At the intersection of that experience, Rob comes to technical writing with a background in plain English communication, a talent for simplying complex operations, and the ability to write documentation for SaaS platforms that reduce user friction.
+At the intersection of that experience, Rob comes to technical writing with a background in plain English communication, a talent for simplying complex operations, and the ability to write SaaS documentation that reduces user friction.